How I built a Notion Custom Agent to read my newsletters for me

 My monthly newsletter summariser agent

-Three rounds of refinement, all in plain English, no code.
+All of this in plain English, no code.
 That's the thing about agents: the first version doesn't have to be perfect.
 You can see what it gets wrong and just tell it.

 A summary of ideas from newsletters I received in Feb 2026